MDAM Board Members

 Jeremy Ruban, Vice-Chair

 Jeremy works as an associate investment advisor at Richardson GMP advising clients on a variety of wealth management issues.
 A board member since 2016, he came to know the organization through the gala and his interest in improving community health and wellness.
 Jeremy says it is a privilege to serve on the board and support the great work our staff and volunteers do on a daily basis.
 He also serves on the board and is actively involved in Grace Point church in Point Douglas.
-Married to a school psychologist and father of two young girls (with a baby on the way at Christmas!) doesn't leave as much time for golf and hockey with friends, but he wouldn't trade it if he could.
+Married to a school psychologist and father of three young girls, which doesn't leave as much time for golf and hockey with friends, but he wouldn't trade it if he could.

 Steve Zacharias, Treasurer